jbagins1/phase-0/week-2/wireframe-reflection.md

 What is a wireframe?

-A sketch of how one wnats a website to look.
+A sketch of how one envisions/wants a website to look.

 What are the benefits of wireframing?